operator-framework/operator-sdk/doc/user-guide.md

 func (r *ReconcileMemcached) finalizeMemcached(reqLogger logr.Logger, m *cachev1alpha1.Memcached) error {
 	// TODO(user): Add the cleanup steps that the operator
-	// needs to do before the CR can be deleted reqLogger.Info("Successfully finalized memcached")
+	// needs to do before the CR can be deleted.
+Examples
+	// of finalizers include performing backups and deleting
+	// resources that are not owned by this CR, like a PVC. reqLogger.Info("Successfully finalized memcached")
 	return nil
 }